 BIM and Integrated Practice-2019/2020

-Level 1 Credits CADD-6001 BIM Technology 1 4 In this course, students will explore the various Building Information Modelling (BIM) technologies and practice BIM processes using BIM-enabled software.
+Level 1 BIMM-6001 BIM Technology 8 In this course, students will explore the various Building Information Modelling (BIM) technologies and practice BIM processes using BIM-enabled software.
 Autodesk Revit will be the primary platform used by students to further develop BIM models and apply advanced modeling techniques.
-COMP-6046 BIM Software Integration 2 In this course, students will explore BIM-enabled software and integration practices.
+BIMM-6002 BIM Software Integration 4 In this course, students will explore BIM-enabled software and integration practices.
 Students will apply and integrate together models from different disciplines to further explore BIM's potential and collaboration capabilities.
 The focus will be on the integration of construction-specific models.
 MGMT-6099 BIM Management 1 1.5 In this course, students will research, explore, and apply BIM Management techniques.
 Students will synthesize the management of internal BIM models and apply collaboration methods to External BIM models & data.
 COMM-6019 Advanced Professional Communication 3 This course focuses on refining and advancing students workplace communication abilities.
 The advanced communication documents and strategies covered include presentation skills, research skills, business document writing, meeting and management team strategies, business etiquette, and advanced employment communications.
 Additionally, students learn about interpersonal and intercultural communication (high/low and monochromic/polychromic context) concepts and strategies.
 MGMT-6100 Integrated Practice for AEC Sector 2 In this course, students will investigate the emergence of BIM in the AEC sector.
 Discussions will focus on the applications of contractual methods common to the AEC sector and include the introduction of Integrated Project Delivery (IPD) as a contractual method.
 The dependency of IPD on BIM will also be examined.
-Level 2 Credits INDS-6001 BIM Technology 2-Capstone 5 Students will complete a multi-disciplinary project with emphasis on BIM implementation, communication of multi-disciplinary teams and application of integrated practice.
-ENGR-6001 Building Energy Modelling 3 In this course, students will be introduced to energy modeling platforms and will manipulate BIM models to allow for energy analysis.
+Level 2 BIMM-6005 BIM Integrated Project-Capstone 9 Students will complete a multi-disciplinary project with emphasis on BIM implementation, communication of multi-disciplinary teams and application of integrated practice.
+ENGR-6003 Building Energy Modelling 3 In this course, students will be introduced to energy modeling platforms and will manipulate BIM models to allow for energy analysis.
 MGMT-6101 BIM Management 2 2 In this course, students will examine advanced management techniques for BIM.
 Students will apply advanced management strategies to BIM projects in a lab-based environment.
-BUSI-6008 Practical Implementation of BIM 3 In this course, students will be exposed to the various considerations for industry participants looking to implement BIM technology and processes in their workplace or business.
+BIMM-6003 Practical Implementation of BIM 2 In this course, students will be exposed to the various considerations for industry participants looking to implement BIM technology and processes in their workplace or business.
 Students will identify the benefit of BIM and outline the criteria for developing a BIM implementation plan.
-CADD-6002 Computer Imaging for Construction 1 In this course, students will be introduced to rendering techniques and platforms using BIM models.
-Students will generate presentation elements such as renderings, computer-generated images, and walkthroughs to assist in the project presentations.
+BIMM-6004 Digital Presentations in Construction 3 In this course, students will be introduced to visualizations using BIM tools.
+Digital visualizations will be created to assist with the design and construction of a project by creating images; animations; virtual reality presentations.

 Careers - 2019/2020